Biogerontology: Cross-linking theory

 The cross-linking theory proposes that advanced glycation end-products (stable bonds formed by the binding of glucose to proteins) and other aberrant cross-links accumulating in aging tissues is the cause of aging.
 The crosslinking of proteins disables their biological functions.
 The hardening of the connective tissue, kidney diseases, and enlargement of the heart are connected to the cross-linking of proteins.
 Crosslinking of DNA can induce replication errors, and this leads to deformed cells and increases the risk of cancer.

+Stem cell theory of aging

 Genetic

 Genetic theories of aging propose that aging is programmed within each individual's genes.
 According to this theory, genes dictate cellular longevity.
 Programmed cell death, or apoptosis, is determined by a "biological clock" via genetic information in the nucleus of the cell.
 Genes responsible for apoptosis provide an explanation for cell death, but are less applicable to death of an entire organism.
 An increase in cellular apoptosis may correlate to aging, but is not a 'cause of death'.
 Environmental factors and genetic mutations can influence gene expression and accelerate aging.

 More recently epigenetics have been explored as a contributing factor.
 The epigenetic clock, which relatively objectively measures the biological age of cells, are useful tool for testing different anti-aging approaches.
 The most famous epigenetic clock is Horvath's clock, but now already more accurate analogues have appeared.